-All students are formerly assessed at the beginning of each topic.
-This is classed as an entry grade.
-Students are then formerly assessed at the end of the topic.
-This is classed as an exit grade.
-Formative assessments are completed throughout the topics and student are given written feedback in the form of progress reports.
+KS3: All students are formerly assessed at the end of each topic.
+Formative assessments are completed throughout the topics and students are given written feedback in the form of progress reports.

-Students in year 10 complete mocks in all components of the course including the written paper.
-All examinations take place in year 11.
+KS4: Students in years 9 and 10 complete mocks in all components of the course including the written paper.
+The first part of their GCSE is completed in Year 10 (Component 2) and Component 1 and 3 are completed in Year 11.

 Homework in KS3 is set out in a booklet at the beginning of each topic and consists of ongoing tasks relating to the wider context of Drama.
 In KS4 homework is set weekly and recorded on Show My Homework.

 Drama club runs every Tuesday afterschool for Years 7-11 and everyone is encouraged to have fun.
 Activities range from games, script work to improvisation and they are all predominantly student-led; thus, encouraging creativity, co-operation and concentration alongside developing a wide range of skills in an informal atmosphere.
 It is fun, it’s creative and leads to performances in the Christmas and summer showcases.